ShahmeerSajid/-MysticMapQuest-/README.md

 - Challenge Yourself: Collect all the treasures without getting hopelessly lost.
 - Retro Fun: Enjoy the simplicity of ASCII art and the thrill of exploration.

 So grab your imaginary cutlass, don your best pirate accent, and dive into MysticMapQuest!
-It’s time to find out if you’re a true treasure hunter… or just another map-addicted adventurer.
+It’s time to find out if you’re a true treasure hunter… or just another map-addicted adventurer :)